Check out the full details below.

 Diversification can also help manage risk by providing exposure to different markets, sectors, and industries.

-Another strategy is to use a “dollar-cost averaging” approach.
-This involves investing a fixed amount of money into a LISA at a regular interval, no matter the current market conditions.
+Another strategy is to use a “pound-cost averaging” approach.
+This involves investing a fixed amount of money into a Lifetime ISA at regular intervals, no matter the current market conditions.
 This often helps investors avoid the temptation to try to time the market, which is notoriously difficult to do successfully.

-By investing a fixed amount regularly, investors buy shares when prices are low and fewer shares when prices are high.
+By investing a fixed amount regularly, the overall price you pay for shares averages out across fluctuations in the share price.
 This approach can help smooth out market volatility and reduce the impact of short-term fluctuations on the overall investment.

 It is also important to have a long-term perspective.
 Yes, market volatility can be unsettling in the short term, but over the long term, the stock market has historically provided solid returns.